moinakg/pcompress/README.md

                   Provide a file which contains the encryption password.
 This file must be readable and writable since it is zeroed out after the password is read.

+       '-k <key length>'
+                  Specify the key length.
+Can be 16 for 128 bit keys or 32 for 256 bit keys.
+Default value is 23 for 256 bit keys.

 NOTE: When using pipe-mode via -p the only way to provide a password is to use '-w'.